 Again, all quality control boxes checked out: terminology, completeness, misunderstandings, mistakes, fluency.

 Yet the translation was returned with the comment: “We are unhappy with this.
-It’s not at all what we expected.”
+It’s not at all what we expected.
+What happened to the flowery language?”

 See the irony?